Setup an awesome Salesforce developer environment with Sublime Text 3

 1. It doesn’t support APEX and VF assist

 ※Seriously?!
-It looks like using Emeditor to write Perl code, if without assist.
+This looks like using Emeditor to write Perl code, if without assist.

-※Eclipse crashs occasionally, and after you reopened it, you have to take the risk that the source code on Force.com may be overwrited with local source code.
+※Eclipse crashes occasionally, once you try to reopen it, you have to take the risk that the source code on Force.com may be overwrited with local.

 3. Need a nice dark theme

 Recently,I’ve tried Sublime Text 3 and deeply moved by it’s light, so lightly!